 Cervicitis is inflammation of the cervix -- the lower end of the uterus that opens into the vagina.

-An enlarged uterus can be a symptom of a variety of medical issues.
-Learn what could cause an enlarged uterus.
+An enlarged uterus is common and can be a symptom of a variety of medical conditions, some of which require treatment.

 Learn the leading causes and types of vaginal infections -- and what to do about them.

 You can find cysts just about anywhere on the body, including the vagina.
 A vaginal cyst is usually located on or under the lining of the vagina.

 An estimated 20% to 40% of American women between ages 15 and 44 say they use a vaginal douche.

 Most of the time, vaginal discharge is perfectly normal.
 The amount can vary, as can odor and hue, depending on the time in your menstrual cycle.

 It may seem like a minor irritation.
 But the lack of vaginal moisture can have a huge impact on your sex life.
 Fortunately, several treatments are available to relieve vaginal dryness.